drobnyd/distributed-deadlock/amqp_lib/README.md

 $ docker-compose up -d amqp
 ```

-from the root of the repository and then run the tests by:
+Assuming you have Elixir installed locally, you can execute the tests from the root of the project by running:

 ```console
 $ mix test